matheusmf1/computer_vision_AI/README.md

-# computer_vision_AI
+# Computer Vision with AI
 This repository is about computer vision algorithms.